HDFGroup/vol-log-based/sneak_peek.md

       interleaving read regions not being detected
   + Fix a bug in H5VL_log_link_create that uses the calling convention of an older VOL interface
   + Fix a bug in H5VL_log_filei_close that fails to update file attributes property when subfiling is enabled.
 See commit 79e91ec.
-  + Fix a bug in encoding and decoding of deduplicated metadata entries.
+  + Fix a bug in encoding and decoding of de-duplicated metadata entries.
 See commit 99d3fda.
   + Fix a bug in H5VL_log_file_create that does not set underlying VOL when subfiling is enabled.
 See commit 2532553.
   + Fix a bug in metadata encoding for record writes.
 See commit 8b68e0f.
   + Deduce internal attributes from attributes count in object info.
   + Fix a memory bug in H5VL_log_str_to_info.
 See commit b832b3c.